MN 110S: Principles of Management and Leadership

 MN 242S: Ethics of Management: Theory and Practice

 Ethical theories as they relate to personal and organization policies and actions.
 Analyzing situations which require moral decisions in the organizational context.

 Theories and research explaining occupational choice and socialization, labor market segments, inter- and intra- generational career mobility, professionalization, deprofessionalization, and future trends in occupations.

 MN 260M: Statistical Methods: Management and Economics

 Introduction to quantitative analysis in economics and management.
 Lectures and discussions of selected problems.
 Data analysis projects.
-Prerequisite: EC 281S, EC 282S, ES 172, HD 101S or MN 110S.
+Prerequisite: EC 281S, EC 282S, ES 172, HD 101S MN 110S, or EN 204S.
 Sophomore status required.